Aaron Judge's net worth

 NameAaron James Judge

-Net Worth$50 million (as of 2024)
+Net Worth$50 million (as per Celebrity Net Worth)

-Age32 (as of October 2024)
+Age32 years old (as of March 2025)

-ResidenceManhattan, New York , United States
+ResidenceManhattan, New York, United States

 Marital StatusMarried